 Services for All Students

-Although most independent educational consultants are hired by families with the ability to pay for their services, IECA members are different: Over 95% of our members provide significant pro bono work, either individually or through charitable community or national organizations.
-In addition, IECA’s Foundation has served more than 1 million students in the last 35 years and has contributed over $1 million in direct support and free programming to help school-based counselors and parents better meet the needs of all students.
+Although most independent educational consultants are hired by families with the ability to pay for their services, IECA members are committed to access for all students: Over 90% of our members provide significant pro bono work, either individually or through charitable community or national organizations.
+In addition, IECA’s Foundation has served more than 1 million students in the last 25 years and has contributed over $1 million in direct support and free programming to help school-based counselors and parents better meet the needs of all students.

 Dedication to Reducing Anxiety